2alin/quotes-api/README.md

 ## Server pages

-The server exposes the following pages that helps to interact with itself:
+The server exposes the following basic pages that helps to interact with server data:

 - `public/get-quotes.html`: To get a list of quotes per page.
-- `public/add-quote.html`: To add a quote to the server.
+- `public/add-quote.html`: To add a quote.
+- `public/edit-quote.html`: To edit a quote.
+- `public/delete-quote.html`: To delete a quote.

 ## Acknowledgements